01 of 05

 - Throat and Underparts: Ospreys have countershaded plumage with white underparts, from the chin and throat to the undertail coverts.
 Some minor brown mottling may show around the base of the throat, but white is by far the dominant color.

 - Upperparts: A mature osprey has chocolate-brown upperparts with no wing bars, mottling or other distinguishing markings.
-A juvenile osprey, however, will have buff or whitish edging to the feathers that can give it a scaly look.
+A juvenile osprey, however, will have a buff or whitish edging to the feathers that can give it a scaly look.

 - Perch: Ospreys frequently perch in open areas near water with abundant fish.
 Dead trees, power poles and other sturdy perches are preferred, and these large raptors will not perch on wires.